 The Theology, Imagination, & the Arts track prepares students for the prophetic role of the artist within the church and the broader culture.

-Students explore the intersection of theology, culture, and aesthetics to participate in the multifaceted and creative depth of the Christian imagination as artists made in the image of a creative and masterful God.
-Students also develop relational and personal mindfulness that orients the artist to the complex and varied expressions of beauty in our complex reality.
-Unlike fine arts programs that train students in particular crafts, this rich educational experience prepares artists to think prophetically and theologically in order to create transformational experiences for people and cultures through their creative work.
+Students explore the intersection of theology, culture, and aesthetics to participate in the multifaceted and creative depth of the Christian imagination as artists made in the image of a creative God.
+Students also develop relational mindfulness that orients the artist to the varied expressions of beauty in our complex reality.
+Unlike fine arts programs that train in particular crafts, this rich educational experience prepares artists to think prophetically and theologically in order to create transformational experiences through their work.

 Global & Social Partnership Track